Deputy Director, IFDC Asia

 Prior to joining IFDC, Jahan held various research positions at the Bangladesh Institute of Development Studies (BIDS), the Government of Bangladesh Ministry of Fisheries and Livestock and the Ministry of Agriculture.
 She also served as Assistant Chief to the Ministry of Agriculture for the Government of Bangladesh from 1989 to 1992.

-As IFDC resident representative in Bangladesh, Jahan is responsible for conducting economic and policy assessments of the fertilizer sector and preparing project proposals for IFDC on fertilizer trade, policies, agribusiness, environment and technology dissemination.
+As IFDC Asia’s Deputy Director, Jahan is responsible for conducting economic and policy assessments of the fertilizer sector and preparing project proposals for IFDC on fertilizer trade, policies, agribusiness, environment and technology dissemination.
 She plays a dual role as chief of party for IFDC’s Accelerating Agriculture Productivity Improvement (AAPI) project and is responsible for program coordination, management and performance.

 In 2010, Jahan received the IFDC Chairman’s Outstanding Professional Award in recognition of her excellence and commitment to IFDC’s mission.